marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 This suggests that *BnMSI1.A3* and *BnMSI1.C3a* are cold-responsive, and potentially play a role in the vernalization response.
 In the apex, six copies of *BnMSI1* are expressed; in addition to the three expressed in the leaf there are also copies expressed from the A10, C5, and C9 chromosomes (Figure \ref{figure:3xx:msiapex}).
 Unlike in the leaf, *MSI1* homologues either do not respond to the cold, or exhibit a decrease in expression during vernalization.
-Therefore, copies of *MSI1* in *B.\ napus* seem to be cold-responsive in a tissue specific manner.
+Therefore, copies of *MSI1* in *B.\ napus* seem to be cold-responsive in a tissue-specific manner.
 Considering the magnitude of expression, *BnMSI1.A3* and *BnMSI1.C3a* are the most highly expressed copies in each tissue.
 Interestingly, these copies exhibit expression magnitude differences between varieties in both tissues.
 For example, the maximal expression value for *BnMSI1.A3* in Tapidor apex is three- to four-fold higher than the expression maxima in Westar, in both tissues.